syntevo/docs/src/SmartGit/Manual/GUI/Repository/index.md

 # Working with Repositories

-This section describes common SmartGit actions you'll need to use when working with Git Repositories on your local system.
+This section describes common SmartGit actions you'll need to use when working with Git repositories on your local system.

-**Contents:**
+## Contents

 - [SmartGit's Repositories View](../Repositories-View.md)
 - [Opening a Repository](#opening-a-repository)